abali96/Pebble-Coding-Challenge/README.md

 ` trappedApp ` is the app run by the individuals trapped in Rooms 1-4, and ` commanderApp ` is the app controlled by voice commands.
 The `trappedApp` runs on port 3000. `commanderApp` runs on port 8080.

 You may open multiple instances of localhost:3000 and localhost:8080 in the same browser with different tabs.
-It is assumed that only one instance of localhost:8080 will be run.
+It is assumed that only one instance of localhost:8080 will be run at a give time.

 Open localhost:8080 in any browser and then start to speak as follows.
 Note that the order of rooms can change.
 Annyang doesn't play nicely with background noise so I decided to console log the current running order in which the rooms should press their buttons.